 NOTE 1: All SMF(s) and I-SMF are assumed to be able to control the UPF mapping between EPC bearers and 5GC QoS Flows.

+In the HR-SBO roaming case, the DNN is also considered for V-SMF selection.

 If delegated SMF discovery is used at PDU Session establishment: